Lichtso/hair_guides/README.md

 - 3. Select this source mesh and then additionally select the target object (particle emitter) so it becomes active.
 - 4. Add to or select an existing a particle system in the emitter object.
 - 5. Make sure the particle system settings are set to type "Hair" (not "Emitter").
-- 6. In the 3D view go to "Object" > "Hair Guides" > "Particle Hair from Guides" and apply the operator.
+- 6. In the 3D view, search "Particle Hair from Guides" and apply the operator.
 - 7. Tweak the operators options.